 As of Feb.
-1, 2016 multi-family complexes like apartments and condos are required to provide on-site recycling for residents.
-It is up to your complex's owner or manager to set up a recycling program.
+1, 2016 multi-family buildings like apartments and condos must provide on-site recycling for residents.
+Your building's owner or manager is responsible for setting up a recycling program.

 - Offer recycling storage at your complex in addition to garbage storage